 - You must have passed the Life in the UK Test

-- You must have held Indefinite Leave to Remain (settlement) in the UK for a minimum of twelve months
+- You must have held Indefinite Leave to Remain (settlement) status for 12 months

 - You must satisfy the B1 CEFR English language requirements (unless exempt)

 - You must be of good character

 What does it mean to be of 'good character'?

 A key requirement for those who wish to apply for British Citizenship is to be of good character.